-IN-HOME CARE

-Average Cost: \$5,148 per month

-- Regular support from a professional caregiver - + Maintain a level of independence in their own home

-Ideally, most seniors want to remain at home for as long as possible.
+IN-HOME CARE Average Cost: \$4,640 per month (\$29/hour, 40 hours/week) Regular support from a professional caregiver Maintain a level of independence in their own home Ideally, most seniors want to remain at home for as long as possible.
 While some are able to do so, others may eventually require more hands-on care at an assisted living facility or nursing home.

-ASSISTED LIVING

-Average Cost: \$4,500 per month

-- Blend full-time care with a level of autonomy - + Assistance with some daily activities
+ASSISTED LIVING Average Cost: \$5,095 per month (1 bedroom) Blend full-time care with a level of autonomy illumifin 2022 Cost of Care Study, March 2023